 Under Parts 61 and 91 of the Federal Aviation Regulation, private pilots may not seek compensation for their services.
 However, Pilots N Paws (WWW PILOTSNPAWS ORG INC) is a 501(c)(3) charitable organization and has received an interpretation from the FAA Office of Chief Counsel that Pilots N Paws’ rescue flights are considered by the FAA to be covered by the FAA’s compassionate flight policy.
 Consequently, any pilot who flies a rescue flight is eligible to claim portions of their flight expenses as a charitable deduction for tax purposes.

-For additional clarification regarding FAR interpretations on volunteer pilots seeking compensation for their flights, please read this excellent explanation on the Air Care Alliance website: https://www.aircarealliance.org/resources-for-groups/legal-reimbursements/
+For additional clarification regarding FAR interpretations on volunteer pilots seeking compensation for their flights, please read the excellent explanation on the Air Care Alliance website: https://www.aircarealliance.org/resources-for-groups/legal-reimbursements/

 Flying with Pet Passengers – Preparing for a Flight

 - Consider the size and weight of pet passengers, and ensure your aircraft has space to accommodate pets and crates.
-Don’t forget to do a weight and balance.
+Don’t forget to include the weight in your weight and balance calculations.

 - Many pets will be best transported in crates.
 It is a good idea to have various sized crates available.
 Often a combination of sizes will maximize the number of animals that can potentially be carried.
-Pilots N Paws and our generous partner Petmate will provide transport crates and pet safety harnesses for Pilots N Paws pilots’ use, or you can use your own.
+Pilots N Paws and our generous partner, Petmate, will provide transport crates and pet safety harnesses to pilots, or you can use your own.
 You can request crates by emailing [email protected] .

 - It may be possible and even desirable to put more than one animal in a carrier.
 This allows more animals to be transported, but the animals need sufficient room to be comfortable and the animals must be accustomed to sharing a crate with each other.
 It is not recommended to make animals share a crate for the first time during a flight.